 Large, diverse group of plants with generally oval, often handsome leaves and clusters of typically white, sometimes fragrant flowers.
 Blossoms are usually followed by single-seeded, often brilliantly colored fruit much appreciated by birds.
 Many viburnums are grown for their flower display, a few for their showy fruit.
-Many evergreen types are valuable as foliage plants.Viburnum plicatum
+Many evergreen types are valuable as foliage plants.
+Several species can be grown as small trees.Viburnum plicatum